The Sweet History of Candy Corn

 In the early days, candy corn wasn’t marketed as a seasonal or Halloween-specific treat.
 Instead, it was sold year-round, primarily to rural families and farmers.
 The Goelitz Confectionery Company packaged the candy in boxes labeled “Chicken Feed,” playing up the fact that real corn was often used as food for livestock, including chickens.
 The slogan on the box read, “Something worth crowing for,” further connecting the candy to farm life.

 At the time, the association between corn and chicken feed was strong.
 Corn was a staple of livestock diets, and the idea of a corn-shaped candy being “chicken feed” made perfect sense to consumers of the time.
-The colorful, corn-shaped candy was a novelty, and its resemblance to actual corn kernels made it a fun and quirky treat for both children and adults.
+The corn-shaped candy was a novelty, and its resemblance to actual corn kernels made it a fun treat for both children & adults.

 From Farm Treat to Halloween Icon

-Despite its farm-themed origins, candy corn eventually became a Halloween staple, but this didn’t happen overnight.
-It wasn’t until the mid-20th century, when Halloween began to evolve into a more commercial holiday with trick-or-treating at its core, that candy corn found its place as a quintessential Halloween candy.
+Despite its origins, candy corn eventually became a Halloween staple, but this didn’t happen overnight.
+It wasn’t until the mid-20th century, when Halloween began to evolve into a more commercial holiday with trick-or-treating at its core, that candy corn found its place as a popular Halloween candy.

 In the 1940s and 1950s, sugar rationing during World War II led to a decline in candy production.
 However, once the war was over and sugar became more widely available again, candy manufacturers looked for ways to market inexpensive candies in bulk.
 Candy corn, which was easy to produce in large quantities, became a popular choice for handing out to trick-or-treaters.

-Its colors—yellow, orange, and white—also happened to align with the autumn season, further cementing its place as a Halloween favorite.
+Its colors (yellow, orange, and white) also happened to align with the autumn season.
 By the 1950s, candy corn was being marketed specifically for Halloween, and it has remained a holiday staple ever since.

 The Evolution of Candy Corn